gopal-labs/shl-assessment-recommender/README.md

 I set this up to be easily deployed on Render's free tier.
 If you connect this repo to Render, it should pick up the `render.yaml` file automatically.
 Just don't forget to add your `OPENAI_API_KEY` or `GEMINI_API_KEY` in the Render dashboard!

-If you want to read more about why I built it this way, check out `approach_document.md`.